supervisely/developer-portal/getting-started/installation.md

 ## VENV

-Here is the tiny bash script, that you can place at the root of your repository (for example `create_venv.sh`).
+Here is a tiny bash script, that you can place at the root of your repository (for example `create_venv.sh`).
 It creates [venv](https://docs.python.org/3/library/venv.html) - “virtual” isolated Python installation and installs packages into that virtual installation.
 When you switch projects, you can simply create a new virtual environment and not have to worry about breaking the packages installed in the other environments.
 It is always recommended to use a virtual environment while developing Python applications.

 ```bash
 #!/bin/bash